zopefoundation/z3c.form/src/z3c/form/error.rst

 message.
 Of course, the message can be overridden:

   >>> CustomMessage = error.ErrorViewMessage(
-  ...     u'The entered value is not valid.', error=ValueError)
+  ...
+'The entered value is not valid.', error=ValueError)
   >>> zope.component.provideAdapter(CustomMessage, name='message')

 Let's now render the snippet again: